CodyBerenson/PGMA-Modernized/README.md

 GEVI has a TREMENDOUS amount of indexed content, but has some quirks that are easy to navigate, if you follow a couple rules, beginning with the filing naming convention (Studio) - Title (Year).ext.

 1. In GEVI as in the other Agents, if on windows, one cannot use a colon (:) in a filename.
-If the site uses a colon either in the Studio or Title replace with space dasy space, i.e. " - ".
+If the site uses a colon either in the Studio or Title replace with space dash space, i.e. " - ".

 2. When manually searching for a movie, GEVI's results page will display the Company (i.e. Distributor), not the Studio.
 The Agent *now* allows you to use either.
 Select the movie and click into the movie page.
 However, make note of the Title from the Results list.
 In this case, the filename should be **(BoyCrush) - Big Uncut Fuckfest, Kyler Moss's (2013).mp4**